In this article, I will show you how to install multiple Java versions on Windows and how to change the Java version on the command line:

 Attention – you may use the following Oracle distributions only for private purposes and development:

-The following two versions are currently early access builds.
-You should use them only for testing purposes:
+The following version is currently an early access build.
+You should use it only for testing purposes:

 JAVA_HOME– many start scripts use this variable.